tercen/Policy/terms-of-service.md

 ---
-title: The Tercen Terms of service
+title: Tercen Terms of Service
-date: 15-May-2020
+date: 15-February-2022
-version: 1.0
+version: 1.0.1
 ---

+# Tercen terms of service.

 ## **A. Definitions**